 Applicants must submit ONE letter of recommendation, from a member of the faculty (professor, advisor, department head, dean, teacher, or school counselor).

-Provide official, sealed copies of all transcripts showing grades for the entire enrollment in all schools attended, both college(s) and high school(s) as described below.
-Transcripts may be submitted directly from the high school, college, or university to the Foundation at the address stated at the end of this application information.
+In order to receive a scholarship, an applicant must provide official, sealed copies of all transcripts showing grades for the entire enrollment in all schools attended, both college(s) and high school(s) as described below.
+Official transcripts may be submitted directly from the high school, college, or university to the Foundation at the address stated at the end of this application information.
 Please submit the most current transcript that you can obtain.
-Applicants submitting applications prior to end of 2016, must submit a transcript from the Fall or Winter Term 2016.
+Applicants submitting applications prior to end of 2017, must submit a transcript from the Fall or Winter Term 2017.

 Alpha Omega Epsilon National Foundation